 Impact – purpose, make a difference

 And finally, impact.
 We want to contribute.
 We want to make a difference.
 We want to have a purpose.
 We want to connect with a purpose.
 We want to connect with something greater than ourselves.
 And we want to fulfill our unfulfilled potential.

 These are the critical drivers in the reasons that people buy what it is that you offer, it’s not money or superficial things.
-They are surface level wants and needs, autonomy, growth, impact.
+They are surface-level wants and needs, autonomy, growth, and impact.
 These are the intrinsic drivers of our behavior.
 So how does your product or service link to these things?